Declare LLM Usage and Role

 “We used Claude Opus 4.7 via the Anthropic API to synthesize themes from interview transcripts, with all prompts and conversation logs published as supplementary material.”

-Golnari et al. (2026)’s DevBench paper illustrates separate disclosure of multiple LLM roles: GPT-4o generates the synthetic benchmark instances, nine models (including Claude 4 Sonnet, GPT-4.1, DeepSeek-V3, and Ministral-3B) are the evaluation subjects, and o3-mini is the LLM judge that scores completions for relevance and helpfulness (Golnari et al. 2026).
+Golnari et al. (2026)’s DevBench paper illustrates separate disclosure of multiple LLM roles: GPT-4o generated the synthetic benchmark instances, nine models (including Claude 4 Sonnet, GPT-4.1, DeepSeek-V3, and Ministral-3B) were the evaluation subjects, and o3-mini was the LLM judge that scored completions for relevance and helpfulness (Golnari et al. 2026).

 Benefits